Python-Crash-Course/Python101/Installation/installation_guide.md

     * Press <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>N</kbd> to run the script.
 The output in the bottom of the screen should now say `'Hello world!'`

 > **Note:** If you get the error `'python' is not recognized as an internal or external command`, try restarting the editor.
-Sometimesit requires a restart for the interpreter to take effect.
+Sometimes it requires a restart for the interpreter setting to take effect.

 Everything should now be ready!